 Is There a Microsoft Project for Mac?

+However, there’s another way of opening and editing MPP files on Mac without any complicated setup.
 If you need to run Microsoft Project files on Mac, ProjectManager is the perfect solution.
-With ProjectManager, you can import MPP files and work on them in a more user-friendly platform: online project management software that works on Windows, macOS and OS X. Empower your teams by eliminating the barrier between Microsoft Project and Mac.
+With ProjectManager, you can import MPP files and work on them in a more user-friendly platform: online project management software that has nearly all the same features as Microsoft Project, and it works on Windows, macOS and OS X. Empower your teams by eliminating the barrier between Microsoft Project and Mac.

 ProjectManager has a free trial so you can test out its project management features and see if it’s the right software for you and your team.
 Viewing and editing MS Project files online with your Mac is so simple you won’t even remember Microsoft Project for Mac doesn’t exist.
 Just follow these steps to get started.

-In order to use ProjectManager and edit MS Project files on your Mac, you must first sign up for a free trial.
+To use ProjectManager and edit MS Project files on your Mac, you must first sign up for a free 30-day trial.
 Visit the pricing page and choose your plan.
 All plans provide compatibility with Microsoft Project.
+Each plan lets you seamlessly import, export, view and Edit MPP files on a Mac computer.
 Once you choose a plan, ProjectManager is free for 30 days with no strings attached!

 Once you’ve created your account and started your first project, switch to the Gantt chart view.
 From here, it’s easy to import your Microsoft Project Plan files so that you can manage them on your Mac computer.
 Below is a step-by-step walkthrough showing you exactly how to edit your MPP files without the necessity of Microsoft Project for Mac.